ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 ### Creating a Store

-Stores will be a `.ts` stored under `src/components/lib`.
+Stores will be a `.ts` file stored under `src/components/lib`.
+Both the store and type definition file will be located here.

-//
-// More details here
-//

 #### Backend Listeners